-Looking For a New Nissan Juke in your area?
+Looking for a Used Juke in your area?

 Offbeat looks, a peppy turbocharged four-banger that puts out some hefty mileage numbers, a few agile moves and available all-wheel drive all add to the 2013 Nissan Juke subcompact crossover’s appeal.The Bad